 Today’s post is not going to be that long.
-We did not spend a lot of time at our next stop Lower Largo on our Grand Tour of Scotland.
-I would have liked to explore this little coastal town a bit more but time was not on our side.
+We did not spend much time at our next stop, Lower Largo, on our Grand Tour of Scotland.
+I would have liked to explore this little coastal town more, but time was not on our side.

-While driving along the coastal road we spotted this beautiful sculpture.
-At first I thought it was the Robinson Crusoe Statue but while I was doing my research for today’s blog post I found out that it is actually The Malagan Sculpture.
-Well now I know….
-I just love the detail on the Sculpture and the entrance gate.
-I am a law abiding person but it took all my strength not to enter and take up close photos of the statue.
+While driving along the coastal road, we spotted this beautiful sculpture.
+At first, I thought it was the Robinson Crusoe Statue, but while I was doing my research for today’s blog post, I found out that it is actually The Malagan Sculpture.
+Well, now I know… I love the detail on the Sculpture and the entrance gate.
+I am law-abiding, but it took all my strength not to enter and take up-close photos of the statue.

 Once again I just can’t pass the opportunity to capture the house with the blue door and flower baskets on the windowsills.